yveszb38/docs/pages/learn/develop/runtime.md

 ### Exposed ports

-Resin.io devices expose all ports by default, meaning you can run applications which listen on any port without issue.
+{{ $names.company.upper }} devices expose all ports by default, meaning you can run applications which listen on any port without issue.
 There is no need to have the Docker `EXPOSE` command in your `Dockerfile`.

 ### Public device URLS

-Resin.io currently exposes port 80 for web forwarding.
-To enable web forwarding on a specific device, navigate to the device's **actions** tab on the resin.io dashboard and select the `Enable a public URL for this device` checkbox.
+{{ $names.company.upper }} currently exposes port 80 for web forwarding.
+To enable web forwarding on a specific device, navigate to the device's **actions** tab on the {{ $names.company.lower }} dashboard and select the `Enable a public URL for this device` checkbox.
 For more information about device URLS you can head over to the [Device Management Page](/management/devices#enable-public-device-url)

 ![Enable device url](/img/screenshots/device-url-new.png)